communitiesuk/plotly_dashboard_docs/dashboard_publication.md

 **Note:** For this command the HOSTNAME is that of the application you want to lock down.

-**Note:** For applications with multiple routes, each hostname will need to be bound to in order to fully lock down the application.
+For applications with multiple routes, each hostname will need to be bound to in order to fully lock down the application.

 ---